 We encourage schools to implement and incorporate evidence-based curricula into their school health classes to prevent tobacco use and addiction.
-We can suggest many research-based curriculums, and your school can choose the one that best fits your students’ needs.
+We can suggest many research-based curricula, and your school can choose the one that best fits your students' needs.
 For information, please call (803) 545-4467.

 The resources listed below help explain the harmful effects of tobacco use and provide suggestions on how to prevent young people from using tobacco.
 This information is useful for anyone interested in teaching youth and young adults about the negative health effects associated with tobacco.
 Use these links to national organizations, programs, toolkits and reports to design or enhance local program efforts.